EddieFahrenheit/EddieFahrenheit/README.md

 <!-- description-start -->
 I'm Edmund

-Full Stack Software Engineer and Motion Picture Studio Electrician.
+Software Engineer and Motion Picture Studio Electrician.

 I'm obsessed with the cycle of learning and creation!
 I want to master my craft in order to propel humanity forward!
 Contact me with interesting project ideas!
 I'd love to hear it out and take part.